highcharts/highcharts/docs/datagrid/columns.md

 }
 ```

-You can turn off sorting for all columns by the [Defaults](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.DataGridDefaults) option as described in the first point.
+But you can also turn off `sortable` for all columns using the [defaults](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.DataGridDefaults) option as described in the first point.

 ```js
 defaults {